Meant to Live: Music videos

 There were three music videos made for this song.
 The first video features live performance footage, the second is a concept video depicting the band playing inside a house while the walls and insides are slowly being torn down, showing a resemblance to Nirvana's "Smells Like Teen Spirit" music video, which the "Meant to Live" video has been compared to, and a third video is mixed into clips from Spider-Man 2, and was released exclusively in the UK.

 The first two videos featured audio mixed a key higher than the album version.

 Awards

-In 2005, the song was nominated for a Dove Awards for Song of the Year at the 36th GMA Dove Awards.
+In 2005, the song was nominated for a Dove Award for Song of the Year at the 36th GMA Dove Awards.